jafingerhut/dolly/README.md

     these are so common.
   * TBD exactly how.
 Maybe an input text file in edn format?
   * TBD: Allow wildcards like `tools.analyzer.jvm.*` ?

+TBD: Options for controlling how to abbreviate namespaces shown.
+Making long.name.spaces.shorter can go a long way to making the output easier to read.

 TBD: Look at these projects for inspiration and ideas here.
 Don't be afraid to create more options for controlling the output.